-H.2.a.
+H.2.b.
 Applicant Instructions

-Candidates may submit credentials following completion of a two-year residency, after 24 months of a three-year residency, or the equivalent time in any other approved residency (provided the candidate is in the final year of that program) (see D.2.a, D.2.b, and D.2.g.2).
+Candidates may submit credentials following completion of a two-year residency, after 22 months of a three-year residency, or the equivalent time in any other approved residency (provided the candidate is in the final year of that program) (see D.2.a, D.2.b, and D.2.g.2).
 If a candidate is previously ACVIM Board Certified and participating in an approved Oncology residency, he/she may submit his/her credentials within the final 12 months of that program.
-A candidate intending to take the Oncology Examination must submit his/her credentials, including letters of reference, to arrive no later than October 1 of the year preceding that examination.
+A candidate intending to take the Oncology Examination must submit his/her credentials electronically, including letters of reference, to arrive no later than October 1 of the year preceding that examination.
 Each candidate will be notified no later than sixty (60) days after the submission deadline as to the acceptability of the submitted credentials.
 All candidates must submit the standard application form of the specialty along with the other required documents.
 If there are any questions regarding the application process, the candidate should request clarification in writing from the ACVIM office.
 The following must be included in the application:

-- H.2.a.1.
-Seven copies of the completed application form. - H.2.a.2.
-Seven copies of the publication.
-(See H.2.b.) - H.2.a.3.
-Seven copies of the updated curriculum vitae. - H.2.a.4.
-Items H.2.a.1., H.2.a.2. and H.2.a.3.should be arranged as follows: There should be seven binders, each of which has one copy of the application form, one copy of the publication(s), and one copy of the curriculum vitae.
-These must be bound so that the contents will not fall out. - H.2.a.5.
-Reference Forms or Letters: Applicants must have three associates with whom they have worked in their training program submit seven copies of a letter of reference.
+- H.2.b.1.
+The completed application form. - H.2.b.2.
+A copy of the publication, if available.
+(See H.2.b.) - H.2.b.3.
+An updated curriculum vitae. - H.2.b.4.
+Letters documenting successful completion of any rotations outside of the institution where the residency is registered (if applicable).
+These letters must be signed by the person at the outside facility who was responsible for oversight of the rotation. - H.2.b.5.
+Five multiple choice questions based on the last 3 years of literature that are appropriate for addition to the oncology certifying exam question bank.
+Full references must be provided, and questions should be written following ABIM guidelines, which are available on the ACVIM website. - H.2.b.6.
+Reference Forms or Letters: Applicants must have three associates with whom they have worked in their training program submit a letter of reference.
 At least one reference must be from an ACVIM Diplomate certified in the Specialty of Oncology.
 A letter may be used in lieu of the form.
 The reference forms or letters should be forwarded as directed in the credentials packet.
-It is the candidate's responsibility to ensure that the reference letters arrive before the October 1 deadline. - H.2.a.6.
-Candidate Fee Remittance Form and Credentials fees may be made by US bank check (US funds) or by MasterCard or Visa (refer to Section D.2.h.).
+It is the candidate's responsibility to ensure that the reference letters arrive before the October 1 deadline. - H.2.b.7.
+Candidate Fee Remittance Form and Credentials fees, which may be paid by US bank check (US funds) or by MasterCard or Visa (refer to Section D.2.h.).